You are now in the main content area

 Please note that CUPE 1 contract lecturers participating in the course mapping process are to be remunerated as follows: a minimum of 2 hours at $100.00/hour.
 Please note that CUPE 1 contract lecturers, either with a teaching contract during this process, or not, are to be invited into the process and paid according to the above guidelines.
 The mapping work is considered out-of-scope as per Articles 17.2 and 17.3 of the Unit 1 collective agreement.

-The payment can be processed via a (PDF file) personnel action form.
+The payment can be processed via a personnel action form.
 The rationale for the payment must be included on the form.
+Please note you will need to be logged into AskHR to access the form.

 The PPR is usually led by a small team (made up of faculty, plus administrative support) who are responsible for data collection, analysis, and writing the self-study.
 However, a successful and effective program review depends on active involvement and support from a range of contributors, including the Program Director/Chair or Director of the School/Department, Curriculum Committee, faculty/instructors, students, and the Faculty Dean.